cc4347/p8105_hw5_cc4347/HW5-RMarkdown.md

   unnest(output_df)
 ```

+## Plotting Association Between Power and Effect Size

 Plotting proportion of times the null was rejected (i.e. power) on
-y-axis and true value of Beta1 on x axis.
+y-axis and true value of beta1 on x-axis.
 Describe the association
 between effect size and power.

 ``` r